department-of-veterans-affairs/vets-website/_healthcare/apply.md

 Health care at the VA includes preventive and primary care (like check-ups), specialty care (like an OBGYN or dermatologist), prescriptions, mental health care, home health care, geriatrics and extended care, medical equipment and prosthetics, and more.
 <div class="row">
     <div class="small-12 columns">
-        <a class="usa-button-primary va-button-primary" href="/healthcare/apply/application">Apply for VA Health Care</a>
+        <a class="usa-button-primary va-button-primary" href="/healthcare/apply/application">Apply Online for VA Health Care</a><br/><br/>
+        or <a href="http://www.va.gov/vaforms/medical/pdf/1010EZ-fillable.pdf" target="_blank">Download and print the 1010EZ form to apply by mail or in-person.</a>
     </div>
 </div>
 </div>
 <br/>
 <div markdown="1">
 ### How long will it take to process your application?

 Less than one week.
 If more than a week has passed since you submitted your application and you have not heard back, do not apply again.
 Call **1-877-222-VETS**.